 Some of central Iowa's biggest offenders are elm, cottonwood, and river birch trees.
 But there are many other pollinating plants, weeds, trees, and molds that can be the source of problems.

-Skin-prick tests can be one of the most accurate way to identify specific allergies.
+Skin-prick tests can be one of the most accurate ways to identify specific allergies.
 These involve injecting tiny tidbits of proteins just beneath the skin's surface and watching to see how the skin reacts.

 2. Avoid your triggers